juji/vis-gl/README.md

 ## 📝 License

-Private project - not for public distribution.
+This project is for learning and educational purposes.

 ## 🔗 Resources